- Activity Level: high

 - Watchdog: chill

-American Bulldog Mix Breed Profile
+American Bulldog Mix Dog Breed Information

 The American Bulldog Mix is a cross between an American Bulldog and another dog breed.
 Because a mixed-breed dog can take on any combination of characteristics from one or both of the parent breeds, it’s important to ask the breeder about the other parent breed in the mix.